roderik/cargobay/startkit/general/base/README.md

 ## Cargo Bay Buttons

 ### General
 Base for your app.
-Includes default box-sizing and setup for html and body element.
+Includes a default box-sizing and setup for your html and body element.

 ### Available SCSS variables